streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 ## RenameFilter

-The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.RenameFilter`
+The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.RenameFilter`.

+The `RenameFilter` is used to rename a specified field.

 ### Configuration